 Merely having the equipment on site is not enough: owners, developers, contractors and employers must also make sure that all employees are properly trained in the use of the equipment.
 They are also responsible for ensuring that any scaffolding used on a job is properly erected, sturdily constructed, and fully anchored and secured in place.

 When the Scaffold Law is violated and someone is injured, it becomes vitally important to seek legal advice and help.
-The attorneys at the Law Offices of Michael S. Lamonsoff have extensive experience with the Scaffold Law and will fight relentlessly to preserve all of your legal rights.
+The New York scaffold accident attorneys at the Law Offices of Michael S. Lamonsoff have extensive experience with the Scaffold Law and will fight relentlessly to preserve all of your legal rights.

 I fell from some scaffolding on a jobsite in Brooklyn and injured my back, shoulder, neck, and knee.
 After tons of surgeries and physical therapy, I'm still never going to be the same again.